Given (manga): Supporting characters

 Mafuyu's co-worker at the concert venue where he works.
 Tsubaki appears only in the anime adaptation.

 Media

 Manga

 Given has been serialized in the bimonthly magazine Chéri+ since April 2013.
 In Japan, the series has been collected into nine bound volumes published by Shinshokan.
 An English-language translation is published by Viz Media under their SuBLime imprint, with the first volume released in February 2020.
 The series ended serialization on March 30, 2023.

-On January 30, 2024, Given's spin-off epilogue series, Given 10th Mix, premiered in the March 2024 issue of Chéri+.
+On January 30, 2024, a one-shot sequel, Given 10th Mix, premiered in the March 2024 issue of Chéri+.
 Its events take place 10 years after the conclusion of the original manga.

 Given is the first multi-volume work produced by manga artist Natsuki Kizu, following her two previous single-volume series Yukimura-sensei to Kei-kun (Yukimura and Kei, 2013) and Links (2014).